TTT-2/TTT2/README.md

 ## Features:
-- custom weaponshop => possible to create an own custom shop, toggle shops or link them together
+- custom shopeditor => possible to create an own custom shop, toggle shops or link them together
 - custom roles => add as much TTT2 roles as you want into TTT
 - custom ULX addon => control your server with the custom TTT(2/C) ULX addon
 - better performance => TTT got improved